 THE MANIFESTO OF RICHARD COCKWELL

 It has become the practice in recent elections for Candidates to present electors with a written manifesto.
-It would be tempting to write pages of discussion about the problems that we experience in the
+It would be tempting to write pages of discussion about the problems that we experience in the Falklands and how I would like to see these problems solved and further pages of self congratulation!
+However I believe that I should only burden the electors with a short resume of my views and mission for the future

 I have decided to put myself up for re-election for Council as I believe that I still have the same skills and principles to offer that I detailed in 2001.
 I also have the time to give full attention to the job as Councillor.
-I hope that after eight years as a Councillor people will know me well enough to recognise that they may approach me for an honest and fair hearing of their problems and understand that I will always try to do what ever is in their best interests and those of the
+I hope that after eight years as a Councillor people will know me well enough to recognise that they may approach me for an honest and fair hearing of their problems and understand that I will always try to do what ever is in their best interests and those of the Falkland Islands.

 It is the right of every Falkland Islander to live in a peaceful environment with freedom from physical, economic and vocational harassment.
 I would like to include the protection from undue noise under this right.